 What is provenance?

 The term “provenance” (from the Latin provenire, to come forth, originate) denotes the origin or source of a person or object.
-Art experts use it to designate the succession of documented holders or owners of a cultural asset as well as the sequence of changes in possession and ownership.
-Reconstructing an unbroken chain of custody for an artifact whenever possible is no less important than accurate dating and attribution to a creator.
+Art experts use it to designate the succession of documented holders or owners of an artifact as well as the sequence of changes in possession and ownership.
+Reconstructing a continuous chain of custody for an art object whenever possible is no less important than accurate dating and attribution.

-That is why provenance research is ultimately more than the compilation of a terse listing of an object’s owners: it draws up a record of the social life with which art is bound up.
-The provenance investigations department seeks to probe the history of the Kunstmuseum Basel and the aspects of the collection’s history associated with it and will share this history with the museum’s audience through a variety of educational formats.
+Provenance research is more than the compilation of a list of an object’s owners over time: it draws up a record of the social life with which art is bound up.
+The provenance research department seeks to explore the history of the Kunstmuseum Basel and its collection and shares its insights with the museum’s audience through a variety of formats.

 • Provenance of the works acquired between 1946 and 1962 (paintings and sculptures).
 Research—documentation—publication (2019–2020)

 • Drawings in the Department of Prints and Drawings of the Öffentliche Kunstsammlung Basel that entered the collection between 1933 and 1945.
 Provenance research, documentation, and publication project (2019–2020)

 • Acquisitions of the Öffentliche Kunstsammlung Basel between 1933 and 1945 (paintings and sculptures).
 Provenance research, documentation, and publication project (2016–2018) (-> to the project)